Ultra Tour of the Peak District

 The individual event will hold six categories – Senior Male, Senior Female, Veteran Male, Veteran Female, Male over 50 and Female over 50.

-The route has been chosen because of its stunning scenery and the tough nature of the route.
-Whilst most of the route is on good tracks and Public Rights of Way it also crosses some inhospitable terrain where good navigation skills will be needed.
-Please note that the dropout rate in previous years from this race is high, please ensure you prepare well and are a competent navigator.
+The route has been chosen because of its stunning scenery and the tough nature of the trails.
+Whilst most of the route is on good tracks and Public Rights of Way it also crosses some inhospitable terrain.
+Please note that the drop out rate from this race is high, please ensure you prepare well.

 Whilst developing the race we have worked closely with local landowners and the Peak District National Park Authority to ensure that the race is sustainable and avoids sensitive areas.
 For this reason there are some strict route restrictions in place on some areas of the race.
 Please follow these wherever indicated.

-The route will be partially marked but navigation may be necessary if the weather is poor.
+The route will be partially marked but navigation will be necessary.
 Sport ident dibbing stations will be in place along the route – each of these must be visited (along with aid stations).

 Each competitor needs to have pre booked.
 Booking is available online.
-You will receive your race number at registration on the day of the event.
+You will receive your race number at registration.

 Frequently Asked Questions